Consumer Credit: Debtor and Creditor Laws

 Many credit transactions are made through the use of credit cards issued through banks or other financial institutions.
 However, there are still many business owners who extend credit or provide financing directly to consumers.
 If a business offers credit, it must comply with the relevant state and/or federal laws and regulations.
 The laws are intended to protect consumers and provide guidelines that businesses and credit institutions must follow.
 While this overview will outline the major federal consumer credit laws, it is important to note that state consumer credit laws are increasingly modeled after the federal laws.
 For specific information regarding your state’s consumer credit laws, schedule a consultation to speak with an attorney.

-- FCRA gives consumers the right to view their credit report for no charge from each credit agency once per year and also whenever there has been a rejection of a credit application based on information in the report, if requested within the required statutory time frame from the date of notice of the adverse action.
+- The FCRA gives consumers the right to view their credit report for no charge from each credit agency once per year and also whenever there has been a rejection of a credit application based on information in the report if requested within the required statutory time frame from the date of notice of the adverse action.

 - If a consumer views his file and notices an inaccuracy, he or she can ask the credit agency to correct or delete the inaccurate portion.
 If the credit agency refuses, the consumer may write a statement describing his or her own perspective regarding the inaccuracy.
 This statement or a summary of it will then become a part of future credit reports.

-- In addition, FCRA regulates and imposes certain duties on furnishers of consumer credit information to credit bureaus and on subsequent users of the information in credit reports.
+- In addition, the FCRA regulates and imposes certain duties on furnishers of consumer credit information to credit bureaus and on subsequent users of the information in credit reports.

 The Truth-in-Lending Act (TILA) is a federal law that requires lenders to provide certain information so consumers can compare the terms of various loans.
 The information to be disclosed is detailed and highly regulated.
 TILA also regulates how a lender can advertise consumer credit.
 15 USCA § 1601 et seq.